nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 9 - The Process.markdown

     -   `$!`: This shell variable stores the PID of the last background job.

-2.  (i).
+2. 1.
 Both processes and files have certain attributes.

-    (ii).
-Attributes for both are stored in a special structure maintained by the operating system (called process table for processes and inode for files).
+    2. Attributes for both are stored in a special structure maintained by the operating system (called process table for processes and inode for files).

-    (iii).
-Both constitute a parent-child relationship.
+    3. Both constitute a parent-child relationship.

 3. The two options available to a parent after spawning a child process are:

-    (i).
-Wait for the child process to die before spawning another process.
+    1. Wait for the child process to die before spawning another process.

-    (ii).
-Do not wait for the child process to die and continue to spawn other child processes.
+    2. Do not wait for the child process to die and continue to spawn other child processes.

     The shell can be made to behave in both the aforementioned modes as discussed:

-    (i).
-The shell can be made to behave in waiting mode simply by waiting for the completion of the child process before presenting the prompt again.
+    1. The shell can be made to behave in waiting mode simply by waiting for the completion of the child process before presenting the prompt again.

-    (ii).
-The shell can be made to behave in non-waiting mode by executing the command in the background by using `&` operator or the `nohup` command.
+    2. The shell can be made to behave in non-waiting mode by executing the command in the background by using `&` operator or the `nohup` command.

 4. Daemons are special system processes that keep running all the time.
 The standard input and standard output of these process are not connected to the terminal, i.e. they have no controlling terminal.
 They are called without a specific request from the user.
 Many of these daemons are sleeping and wake up only when they receive input.